spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/airgap.md

    content and upload the required images and packs to your private OCI registry.
 Start the airgap setup binary in a Linux Virtual Machine (VM).

-3. The airgap script will push the required images and packs the built-in [Harbor](https://goharbor.io/) OCI registry.
+3. The airgap script will push the required images, packs, and manifest to the built-in [Harbor](https://goharbor.io/) OCI registry.

 4. Install Palette using the Palette CLI or the Kubernetes Helm chart.